ahmadsheikhi89/Ansible-multi-container-setup/README.md

 ## 📘 Overview

-This project is a **beginner-friendly Ansible lab** demonstrating how to create a **role-based automation setup** using containers.
-It offers a clean, scalable structure ideal for DevOps newcomers.
+This project is a **beginner-friendly Ansible lab** demonstrating how to launch and manage multiple **Nginx containers** using a clean and production-friendly Ansible structure.
+Ideal for local testing and DevOps learning.

 ### 🔍 Key Features

-* 🐧 Manage three Ubuntu containers: `web`, `db`, `monitor`
+* 🐧 Run three Nginx containers on a single host
-* ⚙️ Role-based configuration adhering to best practices
-* 🔐 Secure SSH key authentication
+* ⚙️ Fully automated container creation with Ansible
-* 🧩 Organized Ansible directory layout
+* 🧩 Minimal yet extensible Ansible role layout

 ---